bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 as a result.

-Keys use a more flexible naming schema to provide a wide range of possible names without "polluting" the single overall identifier namespace.
+Keys use a more flexible naming schema to provide a wide range of possible names without "polluting" the single overall identifier names-pace.

 		[@a @key @+ @1 @[other] ]